How to Start Writing a Story?

 You must not stick to the first line you think of.
 Also, you can alternatively even for the second, or the third.
 The only thing that matters the most is that the starting of your story clicks its reader and makes them read more and more.

 At the beginning of a story, all you need is for the readers to read ahead.
+How to start writing a story can be a daunting task, but with a few tips and tricks, you can hook your readers from the very beginning.
 So make sure you start in a way that makes them want to with some tips.

 Now, plant the seeds of an idea; make a dramatic impression; provide them a taste of the action.